SteveJustin1963/tec-AT5000/README.md

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/docs/HW0640_3-800x600.jpg)

-the top 4 numbers are selectors
+the top 4 numbers are selectors, the rest are typed in on the pad

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/pics/layout.png)